Delta 8 or Delta 9 - What is stronger?

 A few years ago, you probably hadn’t heard of Delta-8 THC.
 But today, it’s hard not to hear about it.

-Beyond legal status, Delta-8 and Delta-9 often get compared in terms of effects.
+Beyond legal status, Delta-8 and Delta-9 differ in terms of effects.

 Does Mixing Delta-8 With Delta-9 Make It Stronger?